Saulul/KF5012-Hardwaredeck/backend/database-mission/README.md

 # Hardwaredeck Database Mission

-Databases schema and files produced by Stefan Kovacs (W20000442).
+Database schema and files produced by Stefan Kovacs (W20000442).

+Used for implementing Strapi content-types.